wang296/CS6501-Text-Mining/index.md

 # Announcements

+**March 21th**: We will have our second quiz covering the concepts in natural language processing on March 23rd.

+**March 21th**: The lecture slides for "kNN & Naïve Bayes" have been posted.

 **March 14th**: The lecture slides for "Text Categorization" have been posted.

 **March 14th**: We will have our second make-up class on March 15th, 11am-12:15pm, in Thornton Hall E303.